-- Hold at least a bachelor’s degree with an overall 2.5 GPA from an accredited college or university and upon successful completion of the program, the state will issue a professional teaching certificate · Hold or be eligible for a three-year temporary certificate
+- Hold at least a bachelor’s degree with an overall 2.5 GPA from an accredited college or university and upon successful completion of the program, the state will issue a professional teaching certificate · Hold a three-year temporary certificate.

 - Be hired as a full-time instructional employee of Pinellas County Schools

 - Submit a “Letter of Intent” as an agreement of participation

 - Pay the $1,600 nonrefundable fee in full or submit a payroll deduction form with the "Letter of Intent" – 20 pay periods at $80